elixir-lang/elixir-lang.github.com/getting-started/structs.markdown

 iex> %Product{}
 %Product{name: nil}
 ```
+Providing any default values means that default values have to be given for all keys, since `nil` is assumed only when no defaults are given.

 You can also enforce that certain keys have to be specified when creating the struct: